DDMAL/Digital-prosopography/README.md

 - Birth and Death: Extract birth and death verbs specifically
 - Birth and Death Event: Extract birth and death event

 Gate runs through the plugins specified on the gapp file on the input document, and the output is saved as a xml file.
 (Note that a “.gapp” file is a GATE config file that specifies which plugin to run).
-Baker’s GATE xml output is saved in /home/jin/apache-tomcat-6.0.37/bin/nqbakers.txt/ directory

 Customizing for bakers
 Instead of calling Customized Plugins, we call the Optional Plugins shown above.
 Thus at this stage we only extract birth and death date & location.